4th-earth/site-fourth-earth/content/sprinkles.md

 Criticality represents success *and* failure beyond the intention of the Character for mundane and combat actions.

 - Characters MUST have one or more non-health Life Batteries.
-- Players MUST add an extra die to the Dice Pool, which is known as the Criticality Die and SHOULD be distinct from other dice in the pool; we RECOMMEND a 10-sided die, which represents a 10 percent chance of criticality.
+- Players MUST add an extra die to the Dice Pool, which is known as the Criticality Die and SHOULD be distinct from other dice in the pool; we RECOMMEND using a die with the same number of sides or greater.
-	- The die MAY be changed per session or action.
+	- The die MAY be changed per Session or Action.
 - If a 1 is rolled on the Criticality Die, the result is a critical success or failure based on the success or failure of the rest of the Dice Pool, respectively.
 - Players MAY decide to opt-out or -in to using the Criticality Die prior to the creation of the Dice Pool.
 	- Players SHOULD decide whether they will apply the Critically Die prior to becoming aware of the Difficulty Rating assigned to the action.